-For instance, Pinterest recently announced a new "Gifts feed" that specifically features Product Pins with pricing, availability and buy links.
+For instance, Pinterest's "Gifts feed" specifically features Product Pins with pricing, availability and buy links.
 And Forbes called Instagram "the world's most powerful selling tool" due to the success of its sponsored posts, which have significantly increased the brand engagement and awareness for early adopters since their debut in November 2013.

-The social media marketing game is changing with each new innovation, and businesses of all sizes need to be ready to pounce when Buy buttons are eventually rolled out.
+The social media marketing game is changing with each innovation, and businesses of all sizes need to be ready to pounce.
 Here's what marketing and e-commerce experts want you to know about this developing trend.

 Evolution of social networking